1. Jim Carrey was originally supposed to play the lead role of Buddy the elf.

 6. Buddy’s 12-second burp is not done by Will Ferrell.
 It’s actually done by the same voice actor as Brain from Pinky and the Brain.

-7. Will Ferrell actually worked as a mall Santa with Chris Kattan (Saturday Night Life) as his elf before his career took off.
+7. Will Ferrell actually worked as a mall Santa before his career took off.
+Chris Kattan (Saturday Night Life) was his elf.

 8. Will Ferrell’s reactions in this scene are totally genuine.
 Director Jon Favreau used a remote control to manually pop the jack-in-the-boxes in order to surprise Will Ferrell.